kingdavidch/alu-medical-blockchain/README.md

 - Limited to basic Proof of Work consensus
 - No user authentication system
 - No encryption of sensitive data (basic implementation)
+- **Persistence and backup/restore are implemented, but not encrypted**

 ## Contributors